 The Timing Trim function advances or retards ignition timing over the whole range of values, e.g.: if you set the TIMtrm value to +5, the MT ECU will advance the timing by 5° at all times.
-Note: the timing value will never retard beyond the Static value.
+Note: the timing value will never retard beyond the Static value, or advance beyond the TIMmax value.